SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 helm upgrade --install my-release sumologic/sumologic --set sumologic.accessId=<SUMO_ACCESS_ID> --set sumologic.accessKey=<SUMO_ACCESS_KEY>  --set sumologic.clusterName="<MY_CLUSTER_NAME>"
 ```

+## Viewing Data In Sumo Logic

 Once you have completed installation, you can [install the Kubernetes App and view the dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/Kubernetes/Install_the_Kubernetes_App_and_view_the_Dashboards) or [open a new Explore tab](https://help.sumologic.com/Solutions/Kubernetes_Solution/05Navigate_your_Kubernetes_environment) in Sumo Logic.
+If you do not see data in Sumo Logic, you can review our [troubleshooting guide](./Troubleshoot_Collection.md).

-### Troubleshooting Installation
+## Troubleshooting Installation

+### Error: customresourcedefinitions.apiextensions.k8s.io "alertmanagers.monitoring.coreos.com" already exists
 If you get `Error: customresourcedefinitions.apiextensions.k8s.io "alertmanagers.monitoring.coreos.com" already exists` on a Helm2 installation, run the above command with the `--no-crd-hook` flag:

 ```bash
 helm upgrade --install my-release sumologic/sumologic --set sumologic.accessId=<SUMO_ACCESS_ID> --set sumologic.accessKey=<SUMO_ACCESS_KEY>  --set sumologic.clusterName="<MY_CLUSTER_NAME>" --set prometheus-operator.prometheusOperator.createCustomResource=false
 ```
+### Error: timed out waiting for the condition
 If `helm upgrade --install` hangs, it usually means the pre-install setup job is failing and is in a retry loop.
 Due to a Helm limitation, errors from the setup job cannot be fed back to the `helm upgrade --install` command.
 Kubernetes schedules the job in a pod, so you can look at logs from the pod to see why the job is failing.
 First find the pod name in the namespace where the Helm chart was deployed.
 The pod name will contain `-setup` in the name.

 ```sh